Mr-J12/car-color-detector/README.md

-# Car Color Detection & Counting Project
+# 🕵Car Color Detection & Counting Project 🚗🚙
 This project is an advanced object detection model that identifies cars in traffic, classifies them by color, and provides a total count.
 The application is built with Python and features a simple graphical user interface (GUI) for ease of use.

 ## 📝 Problem Statement